Afolabi Fasogbon: London Irish

 Fasogbon signed on as a professional with London Irish ahead of the 2022–23 season.
 In September 2022 he made his debut for London Irish against Harlequins in the Premiership Rugby Cup.

 Esher

 Fasogbon also played for Esher in National League 1 on loan.
 On his first XV debut he scored a try against Cinderford at Molesey Road in October 2022.

 Gloucester

 After London Irish entered administration it was announced in June 2023 that Fasogbon had joined Gloucester.
-During his time at Gloucester, Fasogbon went on loan to Birmingham Moseley in National League One and on the 17th February 2024 made his debut for them against Darlington Mowden Park amassing 1 appearance for the side.
+During his time at Gloucester, Fasogbon went on loan to Birmingham Moseley in National League One and on 17 February 2024 made his debut for them against Darlington Mowden Park amassing 1 appearance for the side.

 He first gained media attention for his confident attitude when facing more experienced opposition, waving off England international Ellis Genge as he was being substituted in a fixture against Bristol Bears before shushing Northampton Saints prop Tom West after winning a penalty against him.